mojtaba-eshghie/VulMat/README.md

 The core issue here is ensuring that transactions (especially token transfers) are executed as intended and their outcomes are validated.
 Proper handling of external calls (transfer, transferFrom, etc.) and checking their return values, which is a key aspect of transaction handling in smart contract development.

-<a id="low-level-calls"></a>

-### Low-level Calls

-This category is concerned with the way low-level calls are made.
-Especially, it concerns the way `data` field of the call is assigned (data source, being checked, etc.).

 ## Notes